-Eighty-six per cent of vehicles reported were diesel powered, increasing from the usual four out of five vehicles established since the 2016-2017 reporting period.
-Roadside measurements taken in recent years by DWER have established that diesel vehicles produce higher emissions of particulates compared with other fuels such as petrol.
+Eighty-eight per cent of vehicles reported were diesel powered.
+Roadside measurements taken in recent years by DWER have established that diesel vehicles produce higher emissions of particulates compared with other fuels like petrol.
 Particle emissions contribute to visible exhaust smoke.